soundpress/RulesOfNYC/docs/c22/index.rst

       105.24: Inmates shall not block the view into or out of any cell by putting anything on the bars of the cell or on any cell door, cell door window or cell window, in a manner that would obstruct the view into or out of the cell.

+      105.25: Inmates shall not use a food warmer as a personal cooking device.

    (7) Demonstrations

       Grade I: